 This course will examine and compare legal and ethical constraints and dilemmas faced by reporters, editors and producers in fulfilling duties owed to sources, subjects, audiences, peers, and employers.
-These issues will be probed and debated in light of case studies, readings from legal and philosophical works, and the insights of guests including lawyers,
+These issues will be probed and debated in light of case studies, readings from legal and philosophical works, and the insights of guests including lawyers, ethicists and professional journalists.
+Included will be the law of libel and contempt, and the intricacies of court reporting, such as the

-JN8108 Journalism Workshop
+JN8108 Journalism Innovation